Review of our Dvorak and Schumann concert

-In my book, then, one of Three Spires Singers’ finest shorter-work performances, and again one where, despite all the rigorous and well-disciplined preparation beforehand, it was still imbued with such a palpable sense of spontaneous enjoyment on the night.
+[It was]"One of Three Spires Singers’ finest shorter-work performances, and again one where, despite all the rigorous and well-disciplined preparation beforehand, it was still imbued with such a palpable sense of spontaneous enjoyment on the night."

-Click on the links for a selection of reviews of our concerts.
+Click on the links for a selection of our concert reviews

 Mendelsohn's Elijah, April 2017- a joint concert with Truro Choral Society Philip Buttall TSS TCS Elijah

 Handel's Messiah, December 2106 - we were joined on this occasion by choristers from Truro School Chamber Choir Rachel Beaumont: Messiah

 Brahms' German Requiem, July 2016 Philip Buttall: Brahms Requiem

 Finzi, Tchaikovsky, Elgar and Mendelssohn, November 2016 Philip Buttall: Finzi and others

 Elgar's The Kingdom,with Truro Choral Society, April 2014 Judith Whitehouse: Elgar The Kingdom

 Russell Pascoe, Secular Requiem; Strauss, Four Last Songs March 2013 Judith Whitehouse: Russell Pascoe Secular Requiem